kohlersetht/startup/README.md

 -Let Bootstrap do the heavy lifting.
 Don't overthink it, it's likely that there is a Bootstrap style for what you are trying to do
 -Put thorough comments in your code.
 It makes it a lot easier to read and understand when you come back a few days later -Don't overcomplicate it.
 Plan out your site before you start writing code or else you're never going to get what you actually want

+Things that I learned from Simon Javascript:
+-Javascript is sadly a lot less intuitive than HTML and CSS -It really is important that you build all the HTML and CSS out first, and then add the Javascript -Throw in console.logs to debug code FAST in the browser -One important restriction for working with await is that you cannot call await unless it is called at the top level of the JavaScript, or is in a function that is defined with the async keyword
+-The async keyword declares that a function returns a promise.
+The await keyword wraps a call to the async function, blocks execution until the promise has resolved, and then returns the result of the promise
+-Applying the async keyword transforms the function so that it returns a promise that will resolve to the value that was previously returned by the function.
+Basically this turns any function into an asynchronous function, so that it can in turn make asynchronous requests.